iccm-africa/iccm-backend/README.md

 The API is protected by a token, which is generated on login after the user has been authenticated using `/api/login`

 A new user can be registered by sending a POST request to `/api/users/register`.

+A full documentation and Test UI of the API can be found at `/api/documentation`.

+For this, first run `php artisan l5-swagger:generate` or `composer generate-docs` to generate the documentation.

 Setup of Development Environment
 --------------------------------